usnistgov/mass/doc/gamma.rst

           invert_data=False,
-          optimize_dp_dt=False, # seems to work better for gamma data extra_n_basis_5lag=0, # mostly for testing, might help you make a more efficient basis for gamma rays, but doesn't seem neccesary noise_weight_basis=True) # only for testing, not expected to ever help to change this
+          optimize_dp_dt=False, # seems to work better for gamma data extra_n_basis_5lag=0, # mostly for testing, might help you make a more efficient basis for gamma rays, but doesn't seem neccesary noise_weight_basis=True) # only for testing, may not even work right to set to False

   with h5py.File(model_hdf5,"r") as h5: